ietf-wg-cellar/flac-specification/flac.md

 ### Uncommon sample rate

-Following either the coded number or an uncommon blocksize is the sample rate, if the sample rate bits were 0b1100, 0b1101 or 0b1110 (uncommon sample rate stored), as either an 8-bit or a 16-bit unsigned number coded big-endian.
+Following the uncommon blocksize (or the coded number if no uncommon blocksize is stored) is the sample rate, if the sample rate bits were 0b1100, 0b1101 or 0b1110 (uncommon sample rate stored), as either an 8-bit or a 16-bit unsigned number coded big-endian.

 ### Frame header CRC

-Finally, after either the frame/sample number, the blocksize or the sample rate, is a 8-bit CRC.
+Finally, after either the frame/sample number, an uncommon blocksize or an uncommon sample rate, depending on whether the latter two are stored, is an 8-bit CRC.
 This CRC is initialized with 0 and has the polynomial x^8 + x^2 + x^1 + x^0.
 This CRC covers the whole frame header before the CRC, including the sync code.

 ## Subframes